All Episodes

 They knew what Flynn had said.

-Well, they never should have known what Flynn had said, and that then therefore became a perjury trap for General Flynn.
+And that then therefore became a perjury trap for General Flynn.

-They've set up a trap because they knew going into the interview what he had already said because of illegal intelligence that they had gathered.
+Because if he misremembered, which is possible, I can't even tell you it was on the show Friday, or if he did lie, they've set up a trap because they knew going into the interview what he had already said because of illegal intelligence that they had gathered.

 People need to go to jail.

-You know they're using the weaponries of intelligence now to elect presidents and take presidents down.
+You know, they're using the weaponries of intelligence now to elect presidents and take presidents down.

-And now, like Watergate, we have five months a missing gap here, and it's all done so conveniently.
+And now, like Watergate, we have five months, a missing gap here, and it's all done so conveniently.

-800-941 Sean, if you want to be a part of the program.
+Just like the 18 minutes of tape, 800-941-Sean, if you want to be a part of the program.

-All right, we're gonna talk to some computer experts about the forensics possibilities and getting these text messages.
+All right, we're going to talk to some computer experts about the forensics possibilities and getting these text messages, this five-month critical period with Strzok and Page back.

-Uh pretty unbelievable that we have to do that.
+Pretty unbelievable that we have to do that.

 No, I just see a lot of smiling going on.

-Is this something you wanted to say?
+Is there something you wanted to say?

 Sarah Carter will join us.

-The fix was in, it was rigged, it was rigged from the beginning.
+It was rigged from the beginning.

 We've been right.

-Your mainstream media has been dead wrong, and Matt Gates and Congressman Zeldon of New York and Congressman French Hill of uh Arizona all checking in with us today.
+And Matt Gates and Congressman Zeldon of New York and Congressman French Hill of Arizona all checking in with us today.

 And you can always get us on Twitter.